 Number of targets - Some authors have attempted to increase the number of targets to increase the ITR.
 Although it might be a good strategy that can give the user more flexibility and a faster system, a greater number of targets could make a user distracted or overwhelmed with many options.
 A greater number of targets was mostly seen in spellers.
 For example, Xu et al. (2020) developed a speller with 108 targets.
-Twelve 3x3 character matrices were presented to participants at once and they underwent a synchronous and asynchronous session.
-Although they had some of the highest ITR (172.5 bits/min for synchronous and 164.7 bits/min for asynchronous) they had the lowest accuracies (81.67% for synchronous and 79.17% for asynchronous) compared to the group, with average of 90.32%.
+Twelve 3x3 character matrices were presented to participants at once and they underwent a synchronous and asynchronous experiments.
+Although they had some of the highest ITR (172.5 bits/min for synchronous and 164.7 bits/min for asynchronous) they had the lowest accuracies (81.67% for synchronous and 79.17% for asynchronous) compared to the other spellers, with average of 90.7%.